social-media-ethics-automation/book/book_contents/intro.md

 ![](logo.png)

 Automation drives our experience of social media platforms, from timeline feeds to disinformation bots.
-Students examine social media phenomena, like viral memes, parasocial relationships, and harassment campaigns.
-Students then explore the ethics of automation on social media platforms through experimenting with computer programs that automate social media actions.
+This book examines social media phenomena, like viral memes, parasocial relationships, and harassment campaigns.
+This book then explores the ethics of automation on social media platforms through experimenting with computer programs that automate social media actions.
 We assume no prior programming experience.

 **What is this book is about:**
 - Social Media